 Meaning of the number 108

 A mala has 108 beads and the number is a sacred number in Hinduism and Buddhism.
 108 is a number of the wholeness of existence.
 It also connects the Sun, Moon, and Earth.
 And it is said there is 108 energy lines connected to the heart.
+The Sanskrit alphabet has 54, each has masculine and feminine (Shiva and Shakti) and 54 times 2 is 108.
 And if you are so calm in meditation that you only have 108 breaths in a day you will become enlightened.
-So the number has many meanings, but this is what speaks to me personally: Number 1 stands for Higher Power, Truth & The Universe.
-Number 0 stands for Completeness & Spiritual Practice.
-And number 8 stands for Infinity, Eternity & Timelessness.
+So the number has many meanings, but this is what speaks to me personally:

 The Guru Bead

 The big stone or bead at the end of the mala, bead number 109, is known as the Guru Bead.
 The Guru Bead is very important because it will hold all your prayers.
 When you use the mala in your meditation you repeat your mantra or your intention every time you hold a new bead in your hand and when you reach the end they are all held in the Guru Bead.
 And when you wear the mala you’ll have your prayers, intentions, hopes and dreams close you your heart.

 If you want to meditate with your mala, place it in your right hand and hold it over your middle and index fingers.
 Start at the guru bead (the big bead, stone or symbol hanging at the end) and use your thumb to count each bead by pulling it toward you as you recite your mantra, prayer or intention.
 I usually make malas with marker beads at number 7 and 21 (also secret numbers).
 This is so you know where you are in your meditation and also because I think it makes for a really nice design.
 When you reach the guru bead you can either stop or just reverse direction and begin anew.